Jeff Stock: Professional

 Stock signed with the Seattle Sounders of the North American Soccer League in 1978.
 He spent both that season and the next on the reserve team under Jimmy Gabriel before breaking into the first team in 1980.
-That season, he became a regular left back in the Sounders’ defensive scheme, seeing time in 23 games and scoring one goal.
-This put him in competition for Rookie of the Year against team mate Mark Peterson and fellow Tacoma area youth defender Jeff Durgan, now playing with the New York Cosmos all of whom played with the Norpoint Royals youth soccer team out of Browns Point, Wa.
+That season, he became a regular left back in the Sounders' defensive scheme, seeing time in 23 games and scoring one goal.
+This put him in competition for Rookie of the Year against teammate Mark Peterson and fellow Tacoma area youth defender Jeff Durgan, now playing with the New York Cosmos all of whom played with the Norpoint Royals youth soccer team out of Browns Point, Wa.
 While Durgan won the award, Stock continued to excel with the Sounders, playing 35 games in both the 1981 and 1982 seasons.
 In 1983, Stock lost most of the season after blowing out his right knee in the Sounders' fifth game.
 The Sounders folded at the end of the season and the San Jose Earthquakes selected Stock in the dispersal draft in anticipation of the following indoor season.
 However, his knee injury kept out of the line up until the last few games of the season.
 The Earthquakes then traded him to the Vancouver Whitecaps.
 In 1984, he played in 20 games.
 That year the Whitecaps also competed in the F.C.
 Seattle Challenge ‘84.
 The host team, F.C.
 Seattle, later change its name to the F.C.
 Seattle Storm, a team Stock joined in 1987.
 On October 20, 1984, the Whitecaps released Stock.

 He then went on trial with the Tacoma Stars of the Major Indoor Soccer League, but he aggravated his knee injury and was forced to sit out a year after having arthroscopic surgery.
-In October 1985, Stock with the Tacoma Stars.
+In October 1985, Stock signed with the Tacoma Stars.
 By this time knee injuries had begun to hinder Stock and the hard surface of an indoor soccer arena exacerbated the problems leading him to retire in December 1986.
 On March 4, 1987, Stock returned to outdoor soccer with the F.C.
 Seattle Storm of the Western Soccer Alliance as a player/assistant coach.
 The move back to the grass of an outdoor soccer field helped extend his career by a few years.
 In 1988, he was selected to the Western Soccer Alliance All-Star team.
 He also served as an assistant coach in both 1987 and 1988.
 However, his knees finally gave and in 1989 he retired from playing professionally to devote himself to coaching.

 National team

-While never called up to the senior national team, Stock saw time with the U.S. U-19 team.
+While never called up to the senior national team, Stock saw time with the United States under-19 team.
 He then went on to play for the U.S. Pan American Games team as well as for the U.S. soccer team which qualified for the 1980 Summer Olympics in Moscow.
-Unfortunately for Stock and his team mates, President Jimmy Carter chose to boycott the games in response to the Soviet invasion of Afghanistan.
+Stock and his teammates ultimately did not play in the Olympics due to a boycott organized by the United States in response to the Soviet invasion of Afghanistan.